Principal’s Desk News & Information Upcoming Dates High School Counseling

 Upcoming Visits

 SMSA is proud to participate in another year of Trade Tours through the Fond du Lac R.O.C.K. program, which stands for Retention, Opportunity, Community, and Knowledge.
 This program aimed at working specifically with high school seniors and juniors who are piecing together their plans post high school graduation.
 This program provides career exploration through business tours and job shadows.
 Fond du Lac R.O.C.K. is a program of Envision Greater Fond du Lac.
-Please let counseling know if your student would be interested in joining a future tour.

 For additional information please visit click here.